 Chalk Brood is caused by the fungal organism Ascosphaera apis.

 Three stages in appearance – Initially white & fluffy; Secondly swollen, filling the cells, the larval mouthparts may appear as a yellow protrusion; Finally, the stage most easily identified, they mummify, shrinking & hardening, changing colour to grey and black.
-It is at the final stage stage that the bees can easily remove the mummies from the cells and drop them on the floor of the hive
+It is at the final stage, when the fungus is sporulating and at its most contagious, that the bees can easily remove the mummies from the cells and drop them on the floor of the hive

 Chalk brood is a fungus and by nature likes damp conditions.
 Keep the hives dry by raising them off the ground and using Open Mesh Floors.